Parenting a newborn can be confusing and exhausting - but a bit of assistance can make it all much easier.

 - Breastfeeding counselling

-If you are thinking of hiring any of the above nurses or nannies to help you, it is important to make sure all childcarers have an enhanced CRB, up to date Paediatric First Aid Certificate and are possibly also registered with OFSTED.
+If you are thinking of hiring any of the above nurses or nannies to help you, it is important to make sure all childcarers have an enhanced CRB, up to date Paediatric First Aid Certificate and are ideally also registered with OFSTED.